 The prerequisite objective of this component is to restore and improve the connectivity disrupted due to the disaster through the reconstruction of damaged roads.
-The infrastructure will be designed to withstand earthquake and flood forces as per the latest official design guidelines.
-The affected areas will benefit from the restored access to markets thereby increasing the economic growth in these areas and timely access to health and education services.
-Restoration of roads will also serve as supply/rescue lines in the event of a disaster.
-The component will finance the reconstruction of damaged roads, bridges and associated drainage and slope stabilization works, retaining walls, breast walls and other structures to increase resilience.
+The infrastructure will be designed to withstand earthquakes and flood forces as per the latest official design

-By improving and upgrading the existing roads which are in highly dilapidated condition will facilitate better riding surface and the access to the education/ religious places, markets, connecting villages and by inter-district connectivity which is the perceivable benefits.
+By improving and upgrading the existing roads which are in highly dilapidated conditions will facilitate better riding surface and access to the education/ religious places, markets, connecting villages, and inter-district connectivity which are the perceivable benefits.